ajs-voices/once-upon-a-dream/scenes/048-before-breakfast.md

 A shiver went over Zane and he smiled but said nothing as he turned to take the collection of clothing from the floor into his bedroom.
 I got to watch him walk away naked and revel in the way his body moved.
 I had to push myself towards the kitchen instead of follow Zane back.

 I glanced at the time on my phone and was shocked it said 6am.
 We hadn't even gone to bed yet.
 I had just pulled up a playlist when my phone rang.
 It could only be one of two people and one of them I didn't exactly want to talk to right now.
 When I looked at the caller I sighed, it had to be Dad.
-Couldn't have been Baboo checking on me, it had to be Dad.
+Couldn't have been Babbo checking on me, it had to be Dad.

 I answered the phone quickly but had it on speaker.
 My hands were already covered in bacon fat as I separated the strips.
 "Happy New Year, Dad."
 I said covering my aggravation at his checking up.

 "You didn't come home last night."

-"I told Baboo I wasn't.
+"I told Babbo I wasn't.
 He didn't tell you."
 I replied.

 I don't think I hid my aggravation well that time.
 "He did.
 But you aren't here now which means you spent the night with **him**."